• Skip to primary navigation

 Jump to Recipe

 Say hello to your new favorite jam!
-A silky smooth, soft, and aromatic blueberry rhubarb jam that doesn't rely on pectin to set.
+This rhubarb blueberry jam is silky smooth, soft, and aromatic, and it doesn't rely on pectin to set.
 And the fact that you don't need any thickening agent makes this recipe even more straightforward than a regular recipe.

 • How to check if the jam is ready?